EllaNk/SQL-Task-5/README.md

 ## Generated Questions:

 1. Join two tables (Employee_info tabel and Employee_salary table) to get the name and salary at one display
-2. Calculate the average salary from the Employee_salary table
+2. Get employee ID with salary greater than 50000
-3. Sum the total salary of all the employee from the employee_salary table Calculate the average profit yearly increment Calculate the sum of yearly increments
+3. Calculate the average salary from the Employee_salary table
-Show names, emails, and Pincodes where the pin code is greater than 410000 and displays them in descending order.
+4. Sum the total salary of all the employee from the employee_salary table

-Join the employee and salary tables having the EmpID as the unique Numbe
+Employee ID with salary greater than 50000:

 Join two tables (Employee_info tabel and Employee_salary table) to get the name and salary at one display: